hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 It is tempting to view this "executive" as consciousness itself, the inner experience, qualia, or what have you, but this very easily traps us in the bad regress of homonculi and Cartesian theatre.
-It is just the "knowing how" which is itself part of the organism's cognitive machinery and can be understood in functional terms.
-Incidentally, I do not wish to Quine qualia; I do think there is something to explain (even if it is to heroically explain away).
-Rather, I just want to ground incommensurability on something firmer than Nagelian mysticism!
+The point is that the "knowing how" is a central component of the organism's cognitive machinery and can be understood in functional terms.
+On the other hand, I don't want to [Quine qualia](https://ase.tufts.edu/cogstud/dennett/papers/quinqual.htm);
+I think there is still a phenomenological aspect to explain, even if it is to heroically explain away.
+My goal is just to ground incommensurability on something firmer than Nagelian mysticism.

 And in fact, ths also hows one could potentially learn "what it is like" to be a bat: by simply immersing the heterophenomenologist in a